guilhermegscastro/Valuation_VaR_Monte_Carlo_Simulation/README.md

 ## VaR_Model.py:

 - The script calculates Value at Risk (VaR) for a portfolio using both the historical and variance-covariance methods.
-- It quantifies the potential loss in the portfolio's value over a specified time frame, given a certain confidence level.
+- It quantifies the potential loss in the portfolio's value (1000 shares of Walmart Stocks) over a specified time frame (30-days), given a certain confidence level (90%, 95% and 99%).
 - The code also includes risk measures and visualizations to interpret the VaR results effectively.

  Value at Risk: <br/>
 <img src="https://imgur.com/NUlEu7S.png" height="60%" width="80%" alt="Valuation_VaR_MonteCarlo"/>
 <br />
+Output: <br/>
 - VaR at 90% confidence level: $-5,279
 - VaR at 95% confidence level: $-6,829
 - VaR at 99% confidence level: $-10,036

 ## Dependencies
+- yfinance (Yahoo Finance)
 - Numpy
 - Pandas
 - Matplotlib